 Ready To Go

 Right – where was I?
-Plant/sow on bare ground, or at least an area where you can see 50% earth.
+Plant/sow on bare ground.
 Folk often seem to think that native plants are imbued with supernatural powers of establishment.
 Would you scatter lupin seeds on your lawn and expect them to successfully germinate and establish themselves?

 The top tip for sowing seed is to mix it with sand, particularly if you’re broadcasting it by hand.
 Why?
 You can see where you’ve been and you won’t end up with clumps of seedlings where the seeds have stuck together.
 Lightly roll or tread them in when you’ve finished.
 You’ll find seedlings starting to grow immediately, although some species need to “stratify”, or get cold, before they will get going.